 Start with knowing and building your skillset, being a skilled person at what you do, then researching the right fit for you, laying out a solid plan, and nailing down the interview!

 Here are some key takeaways:

 - You spend around 50% of your waking hours at work, so you better do something that excites you, and not make you hate your life.

 - Know yourself; if you lack skills, put together a plan of getting better at what you do, and make sure this plan is time-bound.

 - Know more than anyone else.
-Convince your future employer that you are the right person for the job, make them feel with every fiber of their being that if given the chance you will surpass all expectations for the role.
+Convince your future employer that you are the right person for the job, and make them feel with every fibre of their being that if given the chance you will surpass all expectations for the role.

 - Have a deep understanding not just of the role you’d be filling, but of the company and the person you’re interviewing with.

 - Show up for your interview with a specific plan for how you are going to contribute to the company.
-This could be a specific 30-, 60-, 90-day plan.
+This could be a specific 30, 60, or 90-day plan.

 - Understand people.
 After all, we all are humans and we long to be understood.
-Do you research and blow them away with how much you know about them.
+Do your research and blow them away with how much you know about them?
 Empathize with them and make them feel understood.